Skip to content

 What is vendor consolidation and how do you approach it?

 Most organisations pay for more than 150 software subscriptions.
-Vendor consolidation — deliberately reducing the number of suppliers — is the most effective way to save costs and restore clarity.
+Vendor consolidation — deliberately reducing the number of suppliers — is the most effective way to save costs and regain clarity.

 • 1 November 2024